 - Representing animal characteristics in the EDA

-To make results more generalisable, a factorial experimental design involving several different inbred strains can be used without increasing overall animal numbers.
-More information on strains and substrains can be found in Crabbe et al, 1999, Crawley et al, 1997, Festing, 2014.
+To make results more generalisable, a block experimental design involving several different inbred strains or several different stocks can be used without increasing overall animal numbers.
+More information on strains and substrains can be found in Crabbe et al, 1999, Crawley et al, 1997 and Festing, 2014.
+More information on systematically introducing heterogeneity can be found in Festing 2010, Voelkl et al, 2018 and Voelkl et al, 2020.

-Regulators, funders and publishers are pushing researchers, across all stages of the research pipeline, to study both sexes.
-Frequently, the misconception that female mice are intrinsically more variable is used as justification for only including one sex.
-Empirical evidence does not support this view.
-A meta-analysis comparing the variance seen with male and female mice, where mice were tested without control of the oestrus cycle, found that variability was not significantly greater in females for any endpoint but was in males for several traits.
+Regulators, funders and publishers are encouraging researchers, across all stages of the research pipeline, to study both sexes.
+Frequently, the misconception that female mice are intrinsically more variable due to the oestrous cycle is used as justification for only studying males.
+A meta-analysis comparing the variance seen with male and female mice, where female mice were tested without control of the oestrus cycle, found that variability was not significantly greater in females for any endpoint but was in males for several traits.

 When an experiment includes both male and female animals, you must consider how to take sex into account in the randomisation.
 For example, separately randomising males and females to the experimental groups ensures the researcher has control over the proportion of male/female animals in each group and this can prevent the introduction of sex bias in the experiment.
 However, how to calculate the sample size and the exact analysis method both depend on the purpose of the experiment.
 With regards to the analysis, sex can be used either as a blocking factor or a factor of interest, depending on the purpose of the experiment (see below).